hetvit27/team9trimester2/discussion.md

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.6.1/jquery.min.js"></script>
 </head>

-## Equations
+## Discussion Qs

-<h3>Your saved physics equations</h3>
+<h3>Post your questions here and have fellow students answer them</h3>

 Features:
-- Create, edit, and delete equations
+- Create, edit, and delete questions
-- Save equations to a database
+- Save questions to a database
-- View equations in a table
+- Different users may respond to questions
-- Add tags for CB unit and topic
+- Users can post anonymously
-- Search equations
+- View all questions in a table
-- Filter by tags
+- Search questions

 <!-- Create inputs for search and question -->